Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

 Abagnale was sentenced to serve twelve years at a Federal Correctional Institution in Virginia.
 In 1974, he had served over four years and was offered a chance to be released.
 The United States federal government offered to let him go free if he helped them investigate fraud crimes done by international scam artists.
 Abagnale only had to sign in once a week.
 He accepted the government's offer.

-After his release, Abagnale was on various television shows including the quiz show To Tell the truth.
-He was also on This Tonight Show three times.
-Abagnale was a regular guest on the British television series The Secret Cabaret.
+After his release, Abagnale was on various television shows, including the quiz show To Tell the Truth.
+He was also on The Tonight Show three times.
+Abagnale was a regular guest on the British television series, The Secret Cabaret.

 Book, Movie, And Musical

 Frank Abagnale has a business called Abagnale & Associates.
 The company's mission is to educate companies on how to avoid being a victim of fraud schemes.
-He lives with his wife Kelly in Charleston, South Carolina.
-He met his wife when he was on an undercover assignment for the FBI.
+He lives with his wife Kelly in Charleston, South Carolina, and they met while he was on an undercover assignment for the FBI.
 The couple has three sons.